Opanas Zalyvakha: Commemoration

+A street where Zalyvakha resided in Lviv, previously named after Oleg Koshevoy, has been renamed in his honour.

-On 23 November 2017, a monument to the artist (sculptor Igor Semak) was erected on the pedestrian part of Nezalezhnist Street in Ivano-Frankivsk.
+On 23 November 2017, a monument to the artist (sculptor Ihor Semak) was erected on the pedestrian part of Nezalezhnosti Street in Ivano-Frankivsk.

-In 2023, Matrosov Street in Kyiv was renamed Opanas Zalyvaha Street.
+In 2023, Matrosov Street in Kyiv was renamed Opanas Zalyvakha Street.

-In 2024, Griboedov Street in Druzhkivka was renamed Opanas Zalyvaha Street.
+In 2024, Griboedov Street in Druzhkivka was renamed Opanas Zalyvakha Street.